 Ilha de Luanda

-Ilha de Luanda is a spit off the shore of Luanda.
-There are sandy beaches and some nice restaurants (although most of them quite expensive).
-For swimming, I would recommend visiting Ilha do Mussulo instead.
+Ilha de Luanda is a narrow peninsula just off the coast of the city.
+It offers sandy beaches and a selection of nice restaurants, although most of them are quite expensive.
+For swimming, however, I recommend heading to Ilha do Mussulo instead.

 Fortaleza de Sao Miguel